AmeerD/AmeerD.github.io/_pages/reading.md

 * The Gene: An Intimate History, Siddhartha Mukherjee
 * The Emperor of All Maladies, Siddhartha Mukherjee
 * The Song of the Cell, Siddhartha Mukherjee
-* The Ministry for the Future, Kim Stanley Robinson
 * You Can't Be Neutral on a Moving Train, Howard Zinn
 * The Candy House, Jennifer Egan
 * Youthquake: Why African Demography Should Matter to the World, Edward Paice